borutjures/projects/README.md

 Before applying, please make sure you:

 - Are an extremely talented software developer.
+- I like to believe I'm a good developer too.
+I expect you to be better.
 - Love to develop good looking, high quality software.
 - Like to discover new technologies and learn new things.
 - Can design and implement complex hierarchical class models.